 - Facebook announced that they built their first cross-platform React Native app.
-While iOS has been announced earlier this year, they now offer React Native for Android4 as well.
+While iOS has been announced earlier this year, they now offer React Native for Android as well.

-- If you want to try Service Worker from localhost or other insecure origins, you can start Chrome (starting in v44) with the following flag5 via the command line:
+- If you want to try Service Worker from localhost or other insecure origins, you can start Chrome (starting in v44) with the following flag via the command line:

 - Opera 32 is out and shares the news with Chromium 45: ES6 Arrow functions, further ES6 array and typed array functions are available now,

 Object.assign(), CSP Level 2